Of the primary schools, 19 are Church of England voluntary-aided schools, 7 are Roman Catholic voluntary-aided schools and 8 are academies.

 Of the 12 secondary schools, 1 is voluntary aided and 11 are academies.

 Voluntary-aided schools are denominational and have a religious foundation, usually Roman Catholic or Church of England.

-Key Stage results in our schools are among the highest across the country.
-In summer 2015 Ofsted inspections supported this by reporting that 90% of Westminster schools received either a ‘good’ or ‘outstanding’ judgement from Ofsted, compared with 82% nationally in 2014/15.
+Key Stage outcomes in our schools are among the highest across the country.
+In summer 2018 Ofsted inspections reflect that view in that 97% Westminster schools have received either a ‘good’ or ‘outstanding’ judgment from Ofsted compared with 86% nationally.

 Our school results are improving year on year.
 You'll find our schools are the ideal place to reach your potential.
 Westminster, with its diverse and vibrant community is a great place to start your teaching career.